 Swag and Sorcery Gameplay – Crafting and Progress

 Since you can’t find whole items in the missions, Craften is THE most important feature in the game to get better equipment.
 And since it is also the best source of money, and money is the other way round the source for better attributes and levels in the training camp, Craften is even more enhanced.

 So the building plans or recipes are the cruces of the game and a lot of luck is involved.
-Because when you make an item, most of the values of it are randomly in a from-to range.
-And that makes you quickly crafted the same item 2,3 or 5 times to use the best of it.
+Because when you make an item, most of its values are randomly in a from-to range.
+And that makes you quickly craft the same item 2,3 or 5 times to use the best of it.
 That way you can optimize your equipment bit by bit.

 Construction plans you get with luck on the adventure trip, or if you are not lucky, you can also buy them in the fashion shop.

 Minigame – Fashion show

 Speaking of the fashion shop, besides the offer of new blueprints, this building is also home to the mini-game “fashion show” competition.
 Here you send out your heroes to be voted for the chicest costume in front of a jury.

 There are trendy colors to watch out for and, on top of that, different preferences of the jury members, which can be explored bit by bit through gifts.